 A great public place needs to offer activities for every segment of the population.
 Too often, elderly people are overlooked when activities and play areas are introduced.
 Games like petanque are fun and accessible for people at every age.
 The petanque courts in Bryant Park are always in full swing.

-Game Corner
+Game corner

 One of Bryant Park's most beloved programs is the Game Corner where all kinds of board and card games are offered for people to play together.
 What's more, the park regularly hosts Game Socials to encourage people to connect and make friends with other board game enthusiasts.

-Bryant Park is a fantastic example of what happens when you shift your focus away from what a public space looks like and turn it to what kind of activities it hosts and how it welcomes people in to take part in them.
-When we opened up Bryant Park's borders to make it feel inviting and then added a number of activities and programs for people of every age and interest, the park came alive with activity.
-Today it is the beating heart of Midtown Manhattan and recognized as one of the best public places in the world.
+When we recommended opening up Bryant Park's borders to make it feel inviting, highlighted its assets, added a number of activities and programs for people of every age and interest to take part in, the park came alive with activity and visitation.
+Today Bryant Park is the beating heart of Midtown Manhattan and recognized as one of the best public places in the world.
+Other places can replicate its success through the tried and true process of Placemaking.

 The mission of the Social Life Project is to incite a renaissance of community connection in public spaces around the globe.
 Through our online publication, presentations, campaigns, and catalytic projects, we can create transformative impact on communities everywhere.
 Our work grows out of more than 50 years devoted to building the global placemaking movement.
 It is an initiative of the Placemaking Fund, along with PlacemakingX — a global network of leaders who together accelerate placemaking as a way to create healthy, inclusive, and beloved communities.If you are interested in collaborating (articles, presentations, exhibits, projects, and more) or supporting the cause contact us.